 Most of the main operators do now also offer online booking:

 Jadrolinija offer online booking on their website for all their routes within Croatia – including both catamarans and local ferry services.
 They do also allow online booking of car ferries, but do note that such an advance booking does not guarantee a particular sailing time on the date of travel.
 (Meaning you will still need to get there early and queue.)

 Kapetan Luka – operators of the popular route connecting Split with Dubrovnik via Brac, Hvar, Korcula and Mljet – also offer online booking on their site.

 G & V Line – operators of the summer (July and August) route connecting Dubrovnik, Mljet and Korcula – also offer online booking.

 International ferry routes to Croatia

 There only exist routes from Croatia to Italy – there are no ferry routes from Croatia to any other European country.
-For more details, please see the Getting to Croatia by Ferry or Travelling from Italy to Croatia pages.
+For more details, please see our Ferries to Croatia map or the Getting to Croatia by Ferry or Travelling from Italy to Croatia pages.